CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_extras/term2.md

 ### Submission and deadlines

-5th December - Every material should be committed to GitHub.
+4th December - Every material should be committed to GitHub.
 Submit the GitHub link to Moodle when you are ready.

-7th December (17:00 - 20:00) - Teams will present their results online on Zoom:
+6th December (17:00 - 20:00) - Teams will present their results online on Teams:
 * The order of presentation will be by team number
 * Every team will have 7 minutes for presentations, followed by 7 minutes Q&A